zeplar-exe/MacroMat/docfx/articles/Nuances.md

 entirely and a reset of the application is necessary.
 Instead, callbacks should either run their code in another thread or otherwise keep execution time to a minimum.
+      - This effect is also present when execution is paused due to debugging.